AlaaKH123/Pipline-DevSecOps/README.md

 2. **Configure Prometheus Plugin Integration:**

-   Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.
+   We integrate Jenkins with Prometheus to monitor the CI/CD pipeline.

    **Prometheus Configuration:**

-   To configure Prometheus to scrape metrics from Node Exporter and Jenkins, you need to modify the `prometheus.yml` file.
-Here is an example `prometheus.yml` configuration for your setup:
+   To configure Prometheus to scrape metrics from Node Exporter and Jenkins, we need to modify the `prometheus.yml` file.
+Here is an example `prometheus.yml` configuration for our setup:

    ```yaml
    global: